 “Finally, produced but uneaten food vainly occupies almost 1.4 billion hectares of land; this represents close to 30% of the world’s agricultural land area.”

 “We simply cannot allow one-third of all the food we produce to go to waste or be lost because of inappropriate practices, when 870 million people go hungry every day,” said the FAO’s director-general, José Graziano da Silva.

-Council of Scientific and Industrial Research (CSIR) suggest that annual food waste in South Africa amounts to 9.04 million tonnes.
+The Council of Scientific and Industrial Research (CSIR) suggests that annual food waste in South Africa amounts to 9.04 million tonnes.
 Overall food loss in South Africa in 2007 is estimated at “177 kg/capita/annum and consumption waste at 7 kg/capita/annum.”